Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/MAD Lab/README.md

 <!-- =========================================================================================
                                      EXPERIMENT 10
      ========================================================================================= -->
-## Experiment 10: Broadcast Receivers & Notifications
+## Experiment 10: Setup and Configuration of Wireless Access Points

-Create an application using Broadcast Receivers and Notifications
+Set up and configuration of wireless Access Points using Cisco Packet Tracer

+**Date:** October 08, 2021

 | # | Document | Description |
 |:-:|:---|:---|